ukahoot/ukahoot/ukahoot/README.md

 - NSIS Windows installer
 - Directories containing both Windows and Linux binaries

+To build the Mac binaries, run `make mac-electron`

 ## Developer mode
 ukahoot has a "developer mode" which loads the source files instead of the build file.<br>
 To enable developer mode, set "ukahootDevMode" in localStorage to any value.<br>